 TJS Nintendo Switch Screen Protector

 The TJS Nintendo Switch protector is another 2-pack of Nintendo Switch tempered glass screen protectors.
-Like with Cellularize, this protector uses a shatterproof, anti-fingerprint, and anti-scratch design.
+Like others, this protector uses a shatterproof, anti-fingerprint, and anti-scratch design.
 The resulting wide protection for your Switch is pretty tough to emulate at this price.

 But some of the most compelling difference with the TJS protector are hard to articulate without use.
-For example, the slightly different aesthetic orientation of the glass, relative to the Cellularize protector.
+For example, the slightly different aesthetic orientation of the glass, relative to the ivoler protector (see below).
 These kind of minor aesthetic differences can truly matter for people who spend hours using their Switch.